AdobeXD/plugin-samples/reference/scenegraph.md

 **Since**: XD 19

 True if the node stays in a fixed position while the Artboard's content is scrolling (when viewed in an interactive prototype).
-_Only applicable for nodes whose immediate parent is an Artboard._
+_Only applicable for nodes whose immediate parent is an Artboard_ -- this does not apply to content inside a ScrollableGroup!

 For other nodes, this property returns undefined and cannot be set.
 To determine whether those nodes scroll or remain fixed, walk up the parent chain and check this property on the topmost ancestor in the Artboard.